lawnjelly/godot-lportal/README.md

 ## Installation

-To easily try out I have provided a win64 build under the 'releases' tab in github.
-However note that for production use on multiple platforms you will have to compile from source.
+For convenience to trial LPortal I have provided a win64 build under the 'releases' tab in github.
+However, note that for production use (on multiple platforms) you will currently have to compile from source.

+I will work on increasing the number of builds for different platforms.

 ## Compiling from source